 Click: A warm plate of lasagna, a glass of red wine, and an evening light show projected on sheer red-rock cliffs; compliments of the sunset.

-Click: my son Riley— so exhausted by the sheer joy and excitement of his first river trip— falling asleep in my arms as we rode out the last rapid, the river splashing, twirling, whirling, circling, swirling…
+Click: My son Riley, so exhausted by the sheer joy and excitement of his first river trip.
+Him falling asleep in my arms as we rode out the last rapid, the river splashing, twirling, whirling, circling, swirling…

 The dishes are done and that last snapshot reminds me that my boys should be in bed.
 I hope those adjectives make it into their dreams, taking them back to the joys they had on the river.
 It is good to know that this is the stuff their dreams can be made of.